iydon/sustechthesis/README.md

 Southern University of Science and Technology Thesis Template LaTeX Template.
 Not Finished yet.

-# Overleaf
-If you want to use Overleaf, you may refer to this [demo](https://www.overleaf.com/19461693kpfxcskwbpvz).

 # Interface
 Most of the following control sequences come from package `ctex`.